 Day 3 An early start will put us in open, scrubby habitat, ideal for searching for several of our target species including Crested Bobwhite, Laughing Falcon, Crested Caracara, Double-striped Thick-knee, Ferruginous Pygmy-owl, Common Ground-dove, Cinnamon Hummingbird, Canivet's Emerald, Plain-capped Starthroat, White-fronted and Yellow-naped Parrots, Orange-fronted Parakeet, White-lored Gnatcatcher, Scissor-tailed and Nutting's Flycatchers, Mangrove Cuckoo, White-throated Magpie-jay, Streak-backed Oriole and the tiny Scrub Euphonia.
 There is always a chance of seeing something uncommon, such as White-tailed Hawk or even King Vulture.
 Once inside Palo Verde, we will be birding in a much more wooded environment.
 Great Curassow, Thicket Tinamou, Turquoise-browed Motmot, Elegant Trogon, Olive Sparrow and Banded Wren are all found in this extensive park.
 Several more difficult possibilities include Collared Forest-falcon, Crane Hawk and Spectacled Owl.
 Mammals may include White-tailed Deer, Mantled Howler and White-faced Capuchin.
 The research station is a great place to view a very large and seemingly endless wetland where ducks, herons and egrets are numerous.
 Palo Verde is home to one of the largest concentrations of Black-bellied Whistling-ducks in Central America.
 Other birds normally present include Jabiru, Wood Stork, Limpkin, Snail Kite, Roseate Spoonbill, Glossy Ibis, Muscovy Duck, Blue-winged Teal and Fulvous Whistling-duck.
 After lunch at the research facility we will be departing for the mountainous country of Monteverde.
 The rough road on the way up is unforgiving, but the cooler climate will be much-appreciated.
 We will have the privilege of spending two nights in accommodation in this wonderful cloud forest habitat.

-Day 4 We will spend the whole day around Santa Elena in Monteverde, where species we can expect include Black Guan, Swallow-tailed Kite, Prong-billed Barbet, Orange-bellied Trogon, Golden-olive Woodpecker, Streak-breasted Treehunter, Lineated Foliage-gleaner, Red-faced Spinetail, Spotted Barbtail, Grey-throated Leaftosser, Silvery-fronted Tapaculo, Slaty-backed Nightingale-thrush, Black-faced Solitaire, White-throated Spadebill, Chestnut-capped Brush-finch, Three-striped Warbler, Golden-browed Chlorophonia and Elegant Euphonia.
+Day 4 We will spend the whole day around Santa Elena in Monteverde, where species we can expect include Black Guan, Swallow-tailed Kite, Prong-billed Barbet, Orange-bellied Trogon, Golden-olive Woodpecker, Streak-breasted Treehunter, Lineated Foliage-gleaner, Red-faced Spinetail, Spotted Barbtail, Grey-throated Leaftosser, Silvery-fronted Tapaculo, Slaty-backed Nightingale-thrush, Black-faced Solitaire, White-throated Spadebill, Chestnut-capped Brush-finch, Costa Rican Warbler, Golden-browed Chlorophonia and Elegant Euphonia.
 Certainly one of the most spectacular species here is Three-wattled Bellbird, which we will have a good chance of seeing; its loud, intense call is the best way to locate one.
 Black-breasted Wood-quail and Bare-shanked Screech-owl are also residents but can be quite difficult to track down.
-The hummingbirds of the area include Stripe-tailed Hummingbird, Green Violetear, Green-crowned Brilliant, Coppery-headed Emerald, Violet Sabrewing and the uncommon Magenta-throated Woodstar.
-Many of these species can be photographed from just a few feet away, oblivious to the many onlookers.
+The hummingbirds of the area include Stripe-tailed Hummingbird, Lesser Violetear, Green-crowned Brilliant, Coppery-headed Emerald, Violet Sabrewing and the uncommon Magenta-throated Woodstar.
+Many of these species can be photographed from just a couple of metres away, oblivious to the many onlookers.
 Mottled Owl is resident near the hotel and will be searched for after dark.

 Day 12 It can be cold in the Savegre valley but, once the sun appears over the high mountain peaks, it warms up nicely.
 Starting early, we will try to locate the amazing Resplendent Quetzal.
 It can normally be found fairly easily in the fruiting trees just behind the cabins.
 The massive oaks and scattered fruiting trees near the lodge also often produce Ruddy Pigeon, Sulphur-winged Parakeet, Acorn and Hairy Woodpeckers, Ruddy Treerunner, Spot-crowned Woodcreeper, Yellowish and Black-capped Flycatchers, Ruddy-capped Nightingale-thrush, Yellow-winged and Brown-capped Vireos, Long-tailed Silky-flycatcher, Flame-throated and Black-cheeked Warblers, Collared Redstart, Common and Sooty-capped Bush-tanagers, Flame-coloured and Spangle-cheeked Tanagers, Yellow-thighed Finch, Black-thighed Grosbeak and the glowing Yellow-bellied Siskin.
 The beautiful resident subspecies of Red-tailed Hawk can be seen soaring right above the lodge.
 The hummingbird-feeders near the restaurant are a great place to study the field-marks of Magnificent, Scintillant and Volcano Hummingbirds and White-throated Mountain-Gem, all of which are in regular attendance.
 The afternoon will be spent at a slightly higher elevation.
 Birds we will be looking for include Spotted Wood-quail, Costa Rican Pygmy-owl, Silvery-throated Jay, Black-billed Nightingale-thrush and the always-active Large-footed Finch.
 During the evening we will make our way up into the mountains from the hotel and look for the local Dusky Nightjar.